google/copybara/docs/reference.md

 use_merge | `bool`<br><p>If the content for refs/pull/<ID>/merge should be used instead of the PR head.
 The GitOrigin-RevId still will be the one from refs/pull/<ID>/head revision.</p>
 required_labels | `sequence of string`<br><p>Required labels to import the PR.
 All the labels need to be present in order to migrate the Pull Request.</p>
 required_status_context_names | `sequence of string`<br><p>Required status context names to import the PR.
 All the status context names need to be passed in order to migrate the Pull Request.Note: this field is still experimental.</p>
+required_check_runs | `sequence of string`<br><p>Required check runs to import the PR.
+All the check runs need to be passed in order to migrate the Pull Request.Note: this field is still experimental.</p>
 retryable_labels | `sequence of string`<br><p>Required labels to import the PR that should be retried.
 This parameter must be a subset of required_labels.</p>
 submodules | `string`<br><p>Download submodules.
 Valid values: NO, YES, RECURSIVE.</p>
 baseline_from_branch | `bool`<br><p>WARNING: Use this field only for github -> git CHANGE_REQUEST workflows.<br>When the field is set to true for CHANGE_REQUEST workflows it will find the baseline comparing the Pull Request with the base branch instead of looking for the *-RevId label in the commit message.</p>